 Students will make preliminary course selections at Dickinson with the guidance of their major advisors and the on-campus coordinator.
 Using the UEA course choices you have made, the Resident Director will pre-register you for courses at UEA.
-There will be some opportunity to make last-minute adjustments to your schedule when you arrive at UEA and through the first two week of modules.
+There will be some opportunity to make last-minute adjustments to your schedule when you arrive at UEA.

 All students going for the fall or all-year are required to take the program-specific course Science 258: History of Science (worth 1 Dickinson College credit) that begins in London in August and continues into the fall semester.
 Spring semester science students are required to take the program-specific course Science 301: The Science of Sustainability.
-SCIE300 - Science and Society may also be an offered course, at the discretion of the Resident Director.

 All-year science students will receive 8 Dickinson course credits for successfully completing their Science 258: History of Science course in the fall semester and Science 301: The Science of Sustainability course in the spring semester (worth 1 Dickinson College credit each) and 3 UEA courses (60 credits) courses each semester.
-SCIE300 - Science and Society may also be an offered course, at the discretion of the Resident Director.